rickhodder/LeaderBoardKata/README.md

 Here are the steps I took before starting to work on this kata

-I created a new Github repository called FizzBuzz https://github.com/rickhodder/LeaderBoardKata
+I created a new Github repository called  https://github.com/rickhodder/LeaderBoardKata

 No template
 Include Readme.md